scottyob/website/content/flying-location/ed-levin/_index.md

 It's rather special to see how the site changes over the year, from a luscious green site over the rainy season, to a golden yellow throughout the rest of the year.

-The site is often known as "Sled Heaven".
-It is only recently that I'm feeling comfortable with later launches to work on increasing my flight time, and then the site doesn't work with too much of a north component in it.
+The site is often referred to as "Sled Heaven".
+It is only recently that I'm feeling comfortable with later launches to work on increasing my flight time, and then the site doesn't work with too much of a north component in the wind.

-The site is ran by [Wings of Rogallo](https://wingsofrogallo.org/ed-levin/), and provides a few different launches:
+The site is run by [Wings of Rogallo](https://wingsofrogallo.org/ed-levin/), and provides a few different launches:
 - Bunnny slope 50' training hill
 - 300' launch
 - 600' launch